Bake Play Smile

 Shortbread cookies topped with caramel and chocolate on a copper wire stand.

-Twix bars are one of my absolute favourites in the confectionery aisle and these homemade Twix Cookies capture the flavour perfectly.
+Twix chocolate bars are one of my absolute favourites in the confectionery aisle and these homemade Twix Cookies capture the flavour perfectly.

 With only 5 ingredients, they’re quick, easy and SO delicious - just like my recipes for some of my other store-bought favourites like Iced Vovo Tarts and Monte Carlo Biscuits.